Kazuhisa Ishii: Playing career

+Coaching career

 In September 2018, Ishii became the general manager of NPB's Tohoku Rakuten Golden Eagles.
 In November 2020, it was announced that Ishii would take over both managerial and GM duties for the team's upcoming 2021 season.

+On October 12, 2023, Ishii's contract expired, and Rakuten decided not to bring him back as manager.
+Instead, Ishii was appointed to the senior director position.

 Personal

 Ishii is married to Ayako Kisa, a television presenter for BS Asahi's "Ima Sekaiwa" ("今世界は") program, and has one child, Kanta, and resides in Chiba, Japan.